Intoxication Procedure

 The Minister may prescribe the types of tests to be performed and give instructions in relation to the same.
 A person who without reasonable excuse fails to comply with a requirement made is guilty of an offence.
 This is subject to the same penalties as conviction for the principal offence.
 A person may be arrested without warrant where is committing or has committed an offence of failing to comply with the requirement.

-Regulations specify the forms of impairment test.
+Regulations specify the forms of the impairment tests.
 They include

 - Reddening